-Copyright © 2009-2011 by Clifford A. Shaffer.
-This document is made freely available for educational and other non-commercial use.
-You may make copies of this file and redistribute it without charge.
+Copyright © 2009-2012 by Clifford A. Shaffer.

+This document is made freely available in PDF form for educational and other non-commercial use.
+You may make copies of this file and redistribute in electronic form without charge.
 You may extract portions of this document provided that the front page, including the title, author, and this notice are included.
 Any commercial use of this document requires the written consent of the author.
 The author can be reached at shaffer@cs.vt.edu.
-Further information about this text is available at http://people.cs.vt.edu/~shaffer/Book/